saumitraaditya/edgevpnio.github.io/_pages/code.md

 * Additionally, provide the EdgeVPN version, the platform being used, and configuration file(s) used (please ensure you remove sensitive information, such as XMPP and TURN user name/password)

-## Enhance and Feature Suggestions
+## Enhancements and Feature Suggestions
 While using our software you may envision new and interesting ways that it can be used.
 As a research group we are always excited to hear these ideas - [please get in touch with us, let us know, and join the user's group and developer's Slack channel](/about).
 We have finite resources and cannot guarantee that any requested feature will be implemented, but others in the community could be interested.

 ## How you use EdgeVPN